Fish Oil: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Omega-3 fatty acids have long been known to improve cognitive health and decrease triglycerides level.
 These long-chain polyunsaturated fatty acids stem from fish oil and they are involved in several essential biochemical processes and metabolism.
 Besides, fish oil is also known to have anti-inflammatory properties and can help to prevent numerous diseases such as cancer, diabetes, and heart disease.

 Hence, incorporating such nutrient-rich oil into your diet is a great choice to improve your health.
-Please take note that the dosage needed by different individuals varies and that consulting your doctor is the best way to know the exact measurement of supplements that you need to take into your daily diet.
+Please take that the dosage needed by different individuals varies and that consulting your doctor is the best way to know the exact measurement of supplements that you need to take into your daily diet.
 Besides, you should also source sustainably and check if the source comes from a trustworthy seller.

 Omega 3 food sources.